timxymo/Chord-Diagram-Visualization/README.md

 library(circlize)
 library(chorddiag)
 ```
 These are the packages that I used, ComplexHeatmap has to be download through the commented lines since you can't find it in R packages.
 The other ones just have to install if you haven't already.
-Last package chorddiag actually allows to do hoverover and show information on links, however, the color isn't as nice, or organized by group.
+Last package chorddiag actually allows to do hoverover and show information on links, however, the color isn't as nice, or organized by group (ALSO IF YOU KNOW HOW TO EMBED THE HTMLWIDGET INTO THE MD PLEASE LET ME KNOW, THANKS)
 ```R
 PI <- paste0(sample(LETTERS[1:10]),sample(LETTERS[1:10]),sample(LETTERS[1:10]))
 PI_department <- sample(rep(c("EN-CS","EN-CE","EN-ME","AS-Stat","AS-DS","MD-Neuroradiology","MD-Oncology"),3))[1:length(PI)]